RasikhAli/Github_Repo_Public_to_Private/README.md

 1. **GitHub Account**: You need an active GitHub account.

 2. **GitHub Personal Access Token**: Generate a GitHub Personal Access Token to authenticate with the GitHub API.
 Instructions on creating a token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+(Login to github, goto settings -> developer settings -> personal access token -> tokens(classic) -> click on "generate new token (classic)" -> tick the checkbox of "repo" -> click generate)

 3. **Python**: Ensure you have Python installed on your system.
 You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/).